Experience Education

 Pre-Season Writing

-Dates: August 14 - 25
+Dates: August 5 - 16

-Age: 9-10 Grade
+Age: Ninth and Tenth Grade

-# of Days: 10 Days
+# of Days: Ten

 Cost: $650

-# of students: 13
+# of students: Fourteen

 Description: The transition into high school is an important one.
 This class will help students manage this transition by preparing them to write at a high school level.
 Students in the Pre-Season Writing course will have a chance to brush up on techniques they may not have used much during the summer.
-Drafting and gathering feedback on writing in a helpful workshop atmosphere will allow students to combine the serious purpose of building stronger skills with the fun of working together.
+Drafting and gathering feedback on writing in a helpful workshop atmosphere allows students to combine the serious purpose of building stronger skills with the fun of working together.
 The goal is to have students enter their high school year with a sharpened sense of how to write well at this level.
-This course will focus on three areas of preparation: approaching writing assignments, generating ideas, and reviewing the basics.
+This course focuses on three areas of preparation: approaching writing assignments, generating ideas, and reviewing the basics.

-• Approaching writing assignments: How to "receive" an assignment, understand what is being asked, break it down into manageable chunks, and do the assignment in an efficient, timely, and effective manner.
+Approaching writing assignments: How to "receive" an assignment, understand what is being asked, break it down into manageable chunks, and do the assignment in an efficient, timely, and effective manner.

-• Generating ideas, or brainstorming: How to develop a simple idea into a complex nuanced argument, how to narrow a broad idea into a focused topic, and how to write a strong thesis statement.
+Generating ideas, or brainstorming: How to develop a simple idea into a complex nuanced argument, how to narrow a broad idea into a focused topic, and how to write a strong thesis statement.

-• Reviewing the basics: writing strong, varied sentences; focused, complete, and concise paragraphs; and logical, tightly organized essays.
+Reviewing the basics: writing strong, varied sentences; focused, complete, and concise paragraphs; and logical, tightly organized essays.
 Attention will be given to grammar, mechanics, spelling, and vocabulary in context.

 • Upper School Robotics

-Dates: Three Sessions, pick one, two, or all three!
+Dates: Two Sessions, pick one or both!

-# of Day: 5 days per session
+# of Days: Five days per session

 Time: 9:30 a.m. - 12:30 p.m.